ConocoPhillips profit beats estimates on higher production

 The company's results kick off a quarter for U.S. shale producers that is expected to see sharp earnings declines on a year-over-year basis, as lower oil and gas prices and pressures to cut costs weigh on profits.

-ConocoPhillips said the total realized price per barrel of oil equivalent fell 18% to $47.07 in the quarter.
+ConocoPhillips said the total realised price per barrel of oil equivalent fell 18% to $47.07 in the quarter.

 The world's largest independent oil and gas producer has been divesting its non-core assets to focus on its U.S. shale assets and earlier this month, agreed to sell its northern Australian business to partner Santos Ltd for $1.39 billion.